csantoyo/csantoyo.github.io/_projects/ece6254finalproj.md

 ---
 title: "Reinforcement Learning for Dynamical Systems"
-excerpt: "Georgia Tech's ECE6554 (Adaptive Control) final project."
 collection: projects
 ---

+> **Abstract:** In this project, we survey a variety of reinforcement learning (RL) techniques and study them in the context of dynamical systems; specifically, we address the cart-pole problem.
+In general, RL algorithms achieve their goal by observing a system’s state and executing an action based on the expected reward given by the environment.
+We perform a review of RL literature highlighting existing approaches.
+For brevity, we limit our survey to literature relevant to dynamical systems.
+Furthermore, we implement a series of RL algorithms using OpenAI’s Gym [1] and Pytorch[2].
+Specifically, we implement 1) a basic algorithm countering pole motion, 2) policy gradient utilizing a two-layer neural network, 3) deep Q-learning backed by a three-layer neural network, and 4) model predictive control (MPC).
+To conclude, we compare the individual performance of the RL techniques against the results of the MPC.
-This project was a the final project to Georgia Tech's Statistical Machine Learning course (ECE6254).

-The final .pdf write-up of the project can be read [here](http://csantoyo.github.io/files/ece6254finalproj.pdf).
+This project was the final project to Georgia Tech's Statistical Machine Learning course (ECE6254).
+The final .pdf write-up of the project can be read [here](https://csantoyo.github.io/files/ece6254finalproj.pdf).